PabloBInotto/Node_and_MYSQL_login/README.md

 # xrpay_login
-Login using node and mysql
+Simple login app using node, passaport and mysql